-Since 2014, Eric Baissus has been the CEO of Kalray.
-Kalray is a leading company in I/O data processors, delivering a new generation of low latency, low consumption, extreme computing processors that target the growing markets of data center cloud infrastructure, big data analytics and self-driving cars.
+Eric Baissus has been the CEO of Kalray since 2014.
+Kalray is a leading company in intelligent processors, delivering a new generation of low-latency, low-consumption and extreme-computing intelligent processors that target the growing markets of data center Cloud infrastructure, big data analytics and self-driving cars.

-Previous to his time at Kalray, Eric spent 8 years at Texas Instruments where he led the development of various chip designs and reference solutions.
+Prior to his time at Kalray, Eric has spent 8 years at Texas Instruments leading the development of various chip designs and reference solutions.
 In 2002, Eric founded and led Open-Plug as CEO and CTO, until it was acquired by Alcatel-Lucent in 2010.
-OpenPlug was a pioneer and a leader in the area of software frameworks for mobile phones.
-Its products shipped in the millions of devices and its customer portfolio included Fortune 100 customers such as Sony-Ericsson and Intel.
+OpenPlug was a pioneer and a leader in software frameworks for mobile phones.
+Its devices shipped in the millions and its customer portfolio included Fortune-100 customers such as Sony-Ericsson and Intel.
 After the acquisition by Alcatel-Lucent, Eric Baissus became VP R&D and VP Innovation of Alcatel-Lucent Application Enablement, located in Palo Alto, CA, USA.

-Passionate about new technologies and about turning high-tech innovation into business, Eric Baissus occupies several board positions.
-He graduated from Ecole Polytechnique (Paris France) and Ecole Nationale Superieure des Telecommunications (Paris France).
+Passionate about new technologies and turning high-tech innovation into business, Eric Baissus occupies several board positions.
+He has graduated from Ecole Polytechnique (Paris France) and Ecole Nationale Supérieure des Télecommunications (Paris France).

 Chief Financial Officer (CFO), Kalray S.A.